Pre-licensing programs are designed to fulfill the necessary courses prior to applying for a state license.

 A Leasing Agent is a person who is employed by a Real Estate Broker to engage in licensing activities limited to leasing residential real estate.

-If you were originally licensed after August 9, 2019, you need to complete the 45-Hour Post Licensing Package for your first renewal cycle.
+If you were originally issued a Broker License on or after November 1, 2021, you need to complete the 45-Hour Post Licensing Package for your first renewal cycle.

 Upgrade Your License

-This course is designed for real estate professionals that would like to earn their license to become a real estate continuing education instructor.
+We offer two courses designed for real estate professionals that would like to earn their license to become a real estate continuing education or pre-licensing instructor.